ytaki0801/PureLISP.sh/README.md

 * Built-in functions in Pure LISP: `cons`, `car`, `cdr`, `atom`, `eq`
 * Special forms: `quote`, `cond` and lexically scoped `lambda`
-* Special form `def` to bind variables in global environment
+* Special form: `def` to bind variables in global environment
+* Special form not in Pure LISP: `macro` to do meta-programming
 * Built-in function not in Pure LISP: `length` to treat lists as numbers
-* Built-in function not in Pure LISP: `eval` to do meta-programming
 * Simple S-expression input and output functions
 * Simple REPL with `exit` command and comment notation `;`
 * Exec options: